AkshayGarad/devops-interview/README.md

 4. Configure the application on the EC2 instance to connect to the RDS instance using the RDS instance's endpoint and port number.
 The endpoint is the DNS name of the RDS instance, which you can find in the RDS console.

 By following these steps, you can access a private RDS instance from an EC2 instance in the same VPC or in a peered VPC, while ensuring that the communication is secure and restricted to only the necessary traffic.

+## 10. how To configure a load balancer for an application  on an EC2 instance
+To configure a load balancer for an application on an EC2 instance, you can follow these steps:

+1. Launch your EC2 instances: First, launch the EC2 instances that will host your application.
+Make sure that your instances are running the appropriate operating system and software packages that are required for your application.

+2. Create a target group: Next, create a target group to which the load balancer will route traffic.
+A target group is a group of instances that receive traffic from the load balancer.
+You can specify the instance port, health check settings, and other details for the target group.

+3. Create a load balancer: After you have created a target group, you can create a load balancer.
+Amazon Elastic Load Balancing (ELB) is a service that provides load balancing capabilities for your applications.
+You can choose from different types of load balancers, including Application Load Balancer (ALB), Network Load Balancer (NLB), and Classic Load Balancer (CLB).
+Select the appropriate load balancer type based on your application requirements.

+4. Configure the load balancer: Once you have created your load balancer, you can configure it by specifying the listener port, SSL certificates, security groups, and other settings.
+You can also add your target group to the load balancer and configure routing rules to direct traffic to the appropriate target group.

+5. Register your EC2 instances with the target group: Finally, you need to register your EC2 instances with the target group.
+This tells the load balancer which instances to send traffic to.
+You can register instances manually or use an auto scaling group to automatically register and deregister instances based on your application load.

+Once you have completed these steps, your load balancer will distribute traffic evenly across your EC2 instances, improving the availability and scalability of your application.
+You can monitor the health of your instances and target groups using the Amazon CloudWatch service, which provides detailed metrics and alarms for your ELB resources.